sindresorhus/p-event/readme.md

 Useful when you need only one event emission and want to use it with promises or await it in an async function.

+It's works with any event API in Node.js and the browser (using a bundler).

 If you want multiple individual events as they are emitted, this module is not for you, as a Promise is a single value.
 Instead, just continue using event callback or use [Observables](https://medium.com/@benlesh/learning-observable-by-building-observable-d5da57405d87).